pixo-jray/modern-wordpress-development/deck.md

 * Learned how to write object-oriented code and MVC frameworks
 * Even more frustrated with Drupal
 * Started working with Wordpress
-* Tried out some MVC principles in Wordpress, and they worked!!
+* Tried out some MVC principles in Wordpress, and they worked!!!

 ---